Three years full-time

 Effective scientists need to understand how experimentation, qualitative and quantitative analysis drives science forward via the process of attempted falsification and how this is quantified and presented.
 This module prepares students for further study and employment by providing an understanding of inferential statistical analysis of scientific data.
 It will enable students to understand, interpret and apply most of the statistical techniques that they will see in published articles and allow them to emulate such analysis in their own work.

-This module introduces students to the principles of nucleic acids manipulation and cloning.
+This module introduces you to the principles of nucleic acids manipulation and cloning.
 The module will include a thorough background on DNA handling, manipulation and analysis.
 The module will then detail the standard techniques by which DNA can be differently inserted into prokaryotic and eukaryotic cells, and its expression monitored.
 Classic techniques will be presented together with the more advanced, cutting-edge technologies and approaches.

 The dissertation will provide an opportunity for individuals to develop an area of scientific interest arising from either course-based or work-based experience.
 The focus of the dissertation will be a research-based study, central to which will be some form of hypothesis testing or problem solving.
 It will enable students to utilise practical, intellectual and decision making skills in novel situations.